gitXite/gitXite/README.md

 - Responsive UI & clean UX in React
 - Real-time updates with Server-Sent Events (SSE)
 - Deployment & hosting (launch coming soon!)

-### Date-Knight
-A lightweight date generator, arranging the perfect date with just a click.
-With curated activities in different categories, Date-Knight is tailored to four of the major cities in Norway.

-Focusing on:
-- A lightweight backend built on Flask
-- UI design with Tailwind CSS
-- Type safety using Typescript with React + Vite
-- A possible collaboration with various local businesses

 ## 📚 Learning Philosophy
 I learn by building.
 I’m not afraid to take on difficult challenges, in fact I thrive on them.
 I believe the higher the skill cap, the more rewarding the journey.
 I’m committed to putting in the time and effort to improve, one project at a time.